 Rich flora and fauna make the Sava river an exceptionally important natural reserve.
-Obedska pond is a remnant of the meanders of the old Sava river and a natural reserve of exceptional beauty and importance.
+Obedska bara is a remnant of the meanders of the old Sava river and a natural reserve of exceptional beauty and importance.

 This Ramsar site, only 40 kilometers from Belgrade, is home to a large number of bird and fish species.
 Here you can see the only poisonous snake in this region – the common European viper, as well as some rare plant species like Yellow Water-lily, the swamp orchid, the marsh fern…

-Obedska pond is one of the world’s oldest nature areas.
+Obedska bara is one of the world’s oldest nature areas.
 The first administrative protective measures were introduced in 1874 by the Habsburg Empire.
 This place of exceptional beauty is ideal destination for everyone looking for a short break in nature.